umarhassan-mitodl/cms-595-spring-2024/content/resources/mitcms_595_s24_jpg.md

   youtube_description: ''
   youtube_id: ''
 ---
 The Raspberry Pi keyboard being used here by a young student is one example of educational technology.
-(Courtesy of {{% resource_link "8433668d-282d-40e3-9617-df07bfed6747" "Jonathon Cutrer" %}} on Flickr.
+(Courtesy of [Jonathon Cutrer](https://flic.kr/p/2pCV67C) on Flickr.
 Image is in the public domain.)